 About Diana Rendina

 Diana is a middle school media specialist/teacher librarian in Tampa, FL.
 She is the creator of the blog Renovated Learning and is also a monthly contributor to AASL Knowledge Quest.
 Diana is the winner of the 2016 ISTE Outstanding Young Educator Award, the 2015 ISTE Librarians Network Secondary Award, the 2015 AASL Frances Henne Award and the 2015 SLJ Build Something Bold Award.
 She is an international speaker on the Maker Movement and has presented at conferences, including AASL, FETC and ISTE.
-Diana co-authored “Challenge-Based Learning in the School Library Makerspace” with Colleen and Aaron Graves (to be published August 2017).
-She is also the author of the forthcoming ISTE book “Reimagining Library Spaces.”
+Diana co-authored “Challenge-Based Learning in the School Library Makerspace” with Colleen and Aaron Graves, and is also the author of the forthcoming ISTE book “Reimagining Library Spaces.”

 Teen Tech Week is March 5-11 and master maker Diana Rendina has got you covered.
 Diana shares 5 makerspace projects that will inspire teens to become change agents in their communities while practicing the design process.